MLHale/CYBR8470/modules/restful-api/README.md

 * __Simplicity__: Simplicity allows a person to better understand hardware and software.
 Without the clutter of unnecessarily complicated code and interfaces, the software will be more understandable by people that will update the code when requirements change.
 It will be easier to understand by the testers and they will be able to spot problems sooner.
 By keeping software as simple and as focused as possible, the reliability and security is greatly increased.

 ### Introduction
-In this module, you will learn what a RESTful API is, how Littlebits uses APIs to monitor and issue commands to the cloudbit, and how you can use the Littlebits API yourself.
+In this module, you will learn what a RESTful API is, how Twitter uses APIs to expose their data to the world, and how you can interact with an API.

 ### Goals
 By the end of this tutorial, you will be able to: